rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

    * Have attributes that store data in key-value pairs, for example, `{"edition" : "server"}`.
    * Connect to other nodes through relationships.

-   Here's some examples of nodes in Technopedia:
+   Here's some examples of nodes and relationships:

    ![API Image](/images/nodes_few.png)<br>&nbsp;
   <br>

-  #### About Attributes in Technopedia graph database
+  #### About Attributes

   An attribute is an named value that is stored in a node but can be also be in a relationship. <br>
   For example, `{"product" : "Excel"}`<br>

-  The node’s attributes, for example, the edition attribute that belongs to software edition attribute are represented as key-value pairs within a pair of braces, for example: {edition: "Server"}.
+  The node’s attributes, for example, the edition attribute that belongs to software edition node are represented as key-value pairs within a pair of braces, for example: {edition: "Server"}.

   The following list shows some attributes that belong to the manufacturer node: <br>